SamP923/tf-deep-learning/README.md

 |Example| Fashion MNIST | Celsisu to Fahrenheit|
 |Loss | Sparse categorical crossentropy | Mean squared error|
 |Last Layer Activation Function| Softmax | None |

+### 3. Clothing Classifier using a Convolutional Neural Network
+Classify 10 types of clothing with the Fashion MNIST dataset, except this time using a convolutional neural network.

+Uses two convolution filters and MaxPooling with 91.72% accuracy on the test dataset.
+This is an improvement from using a single hidden Dense layer.

 ## License